The Falcon and the Winter Soldier: Filming

 Location shooting took place in the Atlanta metropolitan area from November 2019 through February 2020.
-Scenes of Wilson's family home were filmed in Savannah, Georgia, while their family seafood dock was filmed at the Moon River on Skidaway Island.
-Filming also occurred at Dobbins Air Reserve Base in Marietta, Georgia and Maxwell Air Force Base in Montgomery, Alabama.
-VanCamp filmed her part for the series simultaneously with her role on the Fox Broadcasting Company series The Resident, since that also shoots in Atlanta.
-In mid-January, filming was expected to take place in Arecibo, Puerto Rico for two weeks, but production on the island was suspended due to a series of earthquakes that took place.
+Streets and neighborhoods in Atlanta were dressed to represent parts of New York City, Baltimore, Louisiana, and Washington, D.C.
+Sam's family home in Louisiana was filmed at an abandoned house in Savannah, Georgia, with the interiors built as sets at Pinewood.
+Their family seafood dock was filmed at the Moon River on Skidaway Island.
+Filming also occurred at Dobbins Air Reserve Base in Marietta, Georgia, and at Maxwell Air Force Base in Montgomery, Alabama.
+VanCamp filmed her role simultaneously with the television series The Resident, which was also shot in Atlanta.
+In mid-January, filming was expected to take place in Arecibo, Puerto Rico, for two weeks, but production on the island was suspended due to a series of earthquakes that took place.
 On March 3, the production was revealed to be moving to Prague, Czech Republic, for three weeks until March 25, with filming in the city starting on March 6 and expected to continue until the week of March 16.
 However, filming was halted on March 10 due to the COVID-19 pandemic and members of the production returned to Atlanta.
 Stan said filming would be completed once it was safe to do so, estimating that there were at least two or three more weeks of filming needed.
 In early May, the Czech Republic allowed television and film productions to start up if they followed new hygiene guidelines for cast and crew members, and in June the head of the Czech film commission said cast and crew involved in film and television productions would be exempt from the European Union travel ban on U.S. citizens that was set to take effect on July 1.